Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Screening Tenants III: Do some research

-In earlier posts about screening vacationers for your rental home, I wrote about “How to screen for a better fit” and about how “It’s okay to say no!”
-But what I neglected to discuss are some of the ways you can do a little online research on anyone who inquires about your home.
 Vacationers are required to provide some basic information before submitting an inquiry.
-Although not required, they are also encouraged to describe the make- up of their party and to ask questions – all of which is helpful to homeowners when trying to learn more about whoever is inquiring.
+Although not required, they are also encouraged to describe the make- up of their party and to ask questions – all of which is helpful to homeowners when trying to learn more about their prospective tenants.

 Research tips

-• Start with the phone number: Take a look at the area code to see which state it’s from.
+• Start with the phone number: Look at the area code to determine the state it’s from.
 If it’s not local, look it up online using AllAreaCodes.com or just Google the area code.
-Many have cell phones from all over the country now because they've moved since their cell numbers were assigned.
+Many people have cell phones from all over the country now because they've moved since their cell numbers were assigned.
 But some are still in the same area, and others still use a land line, which is tied to a certain location.

-• Do a Google search for the vacationer’s name including their city or town if the area code or anything in their inquiry has produced it.
+• Do a Google search for the vacationer’s name and their city or town if the area code or anything in their inquiry revealed it.

 • Sometimes an email address can divulge a vacationer’s place of employment or a different or fuller name.